Applying rounding amounts when working with different currencies

 • Review and adjust – modify the transaction or apply the difference manually to a specific ledger entry.

-The payment reconciliation journal automates the matching of payments to open customer or vendor ledger entries.
+The Payment Reconciliation Journal automates the matching of payments to open customer or vendor ledger entries.
 It ensures that the Amount to Apply is in the currency of the entry, which may differ from the bank account’s currency.

 To handle rounding amounts within the tolerance settings